redshifter/redshifter.github.io/t2siege/index.md

 ### Frozen Shadows
 - This map is mostly outdoors.
+- You blow up both main generators to attack the switch.
+- You can blow up FF generators in the bases to get at the main generators more easily.

 ### Gauntlet (Dynamix map)
 - The standard Gauntlet with a backdoor.